charlab/charlab.github.io/_posts/fhannan/2013-11-3-first-blog-post.md

 charlab.github.io / _posts / fhannan / 2013-10-22-first-blog-post.md or cancel *You should see the folder added in blue and with a hyperlink.
 Name the file.

 - Eric also mentioned adding your name to config.yml.
-Here is the line to be edited (add your name to the array):
+Here is the line to add your name to:

-"author_ids: [jspjut, estorm, dhpark]" should be  "author_ids: [jspjut, estorm, dhpark, fhannan]" (I added my name to the list)
+author_ids: [jspjut, estorm, dhpark, fhannan]

 ...
 (later in the code)